MikeTr04/WebMap/README.md

 The task was to create a map with the films that were made the closest to the given location and in a specified year.
 The locations needed to be marked on a Folium map, and saved in an HTML file.
 In addition, there needed to be overall 3 feature groups: main group, film locations, and another one with no specific task.
 In my third group, I put markers on some of Ukraine's biggest cities.

-The main group consists of 1 circle marker, which is on the location of the UCU Collegium.
+The main group consists of 1 circle marker, which is on the location location given by the user.

 The film location group consists of locations where movies where made and are marked in red icons.